Qovery/console/README.md

 ## Contributing

-Qovery Console V3 is in its early stage of development and we need some help, you are welcome to contribute.
-To better synchronize consider joining our #v3 channel on our [Discord](https://discord.qovery.com).
-Otherwise, you can directly propose improvements from the [issues](https://github.com/Qovery/console/issues) pages or add them directly from your pull request for the changes.
+Qovery Console is actively develop and we need some help, you are welcome to contribute!
+You can propose improvements directly from the [issues](https://github.com/Qovery/console/issues) page or include them in your pull request for changes.

 ## Architecture Decision Records